-How Professionals are Using 3D Printed Jigs and Fixtures
+How Professionals are Using MatterHackers PRO Series Performance Materials for Custom Jigs and Fixtures

 In the manufacturing environment, desktop 3D printing has graduated from conceptual design and prototyping to become an essential resource in product production.
 The cost and time savings gleaned from the design engineer’s desk is now being achieved on the production floor.
 One example is in the fabrication and use of 3D printed jigs and fixtures.
 To fully understand this development, one only needs to appreciate the prevalence of jigs and fixtures in product fabrication.

 In the common vernacular, jigs and fixtures are used interchangeably since they basically “hold or guide stuff.”
 However, for those close to and involved in manufacturing, not much can be accomplished without their use.
 A jig (see Figure 1) is a type of custom-made tool used to control the location and/or guide the motion of parts or other tools.
 In other words, a jig holds the work and allows the guiding of a tool.
 A fixture (see Figure 2) holds the work in a fixed location and allows for modifications to be conducted to the workpiece.
 Often times, jigs can be used at various places or stations in the manufacturing environment, whereas fixtures are pretty much designed and used for a set task or number of tasks during fabrication.